 - Plus the oil becomes hard when it is in cold temperature this becoming ideal for the use in deodorant

-- It keeps your skin, moisturized, nourished and hydrated.
-It improves the skin conditions like eczema and other skin problems.
+- Improves the skin conditions like eczema and other skin problems.

 Arrowroot powder: It has a talcum powder consistency.
 It absorbs the unwanted moisture from your skin and in turn keeps your skin smooth and silky.
 It lets the skin breathe well by removing the unwanted oils and dirt from your skin.